aamrixx/pike/README.md

 # pike - non posix
-A little project to rewrite all coreutils in Go for fun.
+A little project to rewrite coreutils in Go for fun.
 It also aims to not overcomplicate the programs with arguments and keep them simple.
 This is a non-POSIX project

 # Goal
 This is not meant to be serious just for fun.<br>